 Saturday and Sunday, 9:30am to 4:30pm

 A standard application outside the UK is supposed to take around 15 working days.
 Although this is sometimes longer at peak times (September-February) when demand for appointments is high.
 You can check the usual visa processing time for your country on the Gov.UK website but do not worry if your visa takes longer than this at the moment.

 You should allow a minimum of 15 working days for a decision on an application if applying for the standard service, however in some instances where a case is complex it may take longer to process that application.
-Please also be aware of any local covid restrictions that could limit the availability of appointments.

 Do not attempt to travel before your visa decision.
 The University cannot legally enrol you if you enter the UK as a Visitor and you will need to leave the UK, in order to regulate your immigration position.

 What do I do when I receive my visa?

 You will not receive a physical visa or travel sticker in your passport but will be granted a digital immigration status which you will be able to view and prove online as per the Gov.uk information here).

 You will receive a decision via email confirming your visa has been granted and will be able to check your status by following the process in the 'Proving your digital immigration status below'.
 If you think a mistake has been made with your visa length or conditions, please highlight your concerns to the International@CampusLIfe team including your digital share code.

 Proving your immigration status after it is granted